dipseth/react-image-generator/gpt-image-implementation-plan.md

 Here's a detailed list of files that need to be modified:

 1. `src/types/index.ts` - Update interfaces and types
-2. `src/services/imageGeneration/openai.ts` - Update provider implementation
+2. `src/services/imageGeneration/openai.ts` - Update provider implementation to handle base64 responses from GPT-image-1
 3. `src/services/imageGeneration/index.ts` - Update provider factory
-4. `src/store/slices/imageSlice.ts` - Update store slice
+4. `src/store/slices/imageSlice.ts` - Update store slice to handle both URL and base64 image data
 5. `src/components/ImageGenerator/index.tsx` - Update UI for new parameters
 6. `src/components/ImageGallery/index.tsx` - Add navigation to new pages
-7. `src/hooks/queries/useGenerateImage.ts` - Update hook for new parameters
+7. `src/hooks/queries/useGenerateImage.ts` - Update hook for new parameters and base64 handling

 New files to be created: